britannic/Adblock/README.md

                 set service dns forwarding blacklist hosts source sysctl.org prefix '127.0.0.1	 ' set service dns forwarding blacklist hosts source sysctl.org url 'http://sysctl.org/cameleon/hosts'

-- Additional excludes added to blacklist configuration list
+* Additional excludes added to blacklist configuration list

 ---

 ### v3.5.5:

-- Updates/fixes include:
+* Updates/fixes include:
-    - Added clarifying explanation for failed IP tests; advises user to ignore if router resolves upstream DNS and not locally
+  * Added clarifying explanation for failed IP tests; advises user to ignore if router resolves upstream DNS and not locally
-    - Fixed minor bug with command shell redirection
+  * Fixed minor bug with command shell redirection
-    - Additional excludes added to blacklist configuration list
+  * Additional excludes added to blacklist configuration list

 ---

 ### v3.5.3:

-- Updates/fixes include:
+* Updates/fixes include:
-    - Added code to fix 'set' failures if /opt/vyatta/active/service/dns/forwarding/ group ownership isn't writable for the operator
+  * Added code to fix 'set' failures if /opt/vyatta/active/service/dns/forwarding/ group ownership isn't writable for the operator
-    - Additional excludes added based on user feedback
+  * Additional excludes added based on user feedback
-    - Minor optimizations and additional tests added
+  * Minor optimizations and additional tests added
-    - Setup commands now include PURGE to clean up stale config sessions:
+  * Setup commands now include PURGE to clean up stale config sessions

 ---

 ### v3.5:

-- Updates/fixes include:
+* Updates/fixes include:
-    - Global exclude is now available ([set service dns forwarding blacklist exclude ...])
+  * Global exclude is now available ([set service dns forwarding blacklist exclude ...])
-    - Removed --debug option from update-dnsmasq.pl
+  * Removed --debug option from update-dnsmasq.pl
-    - New validator script (/configure/scripts/blacklist.t) runs a battery of tests on the blacklist configuration to ensure it is working correctly or checks it is removed correctly
+  * New validator script (/configure/scripts/blacklist.t) runs a battery of tests on the blacklist configuration to ensure it is working correctly or checks it is removed correctly
-    - Setup/Remove scripts rewritten in Perl
+  * Setup/Remove scripts rewritten in Perl
-    - Fixed issue with install that prevented admin user configuration
+  * Fixed issue with install that prevented admin user configuration
-    - Installer now runs under admin and only uses sudo where absolutely necessary
+  * Installer now runs under admin and only uses sudo where absolutely necessary
-    - Installer checks to see if service dns forwarding is configured and bails it if not with warning/example configuration
+  * Installer checks to see if service dns forwarding is configured and bails it if not with warning/example configuration
-    - Installer includes these new options:
+  * Installer includes these new options:
-    - Non-essential functions have been pruned, command line switches reduced to:
+  * Non-essential functions have been pruned, command line switches reduced to:

 ---

-### v3.3.2: What is new:
+### v3.3.2:

-- Non-essential functions have been removed
+* Non-essential functions have been removed
-    - Command line switches reduced to:
+  * Command line switches reduced to:

             /config/scripts/update-dnsmasq.pl -h
             usage: update-dnsmasq.pl <options>